 If you are expecting every reducer to work on exactly the same mapped data, then at least the "key" should be different.

-Output can be written for multiple parts in mapper, and as key (where $i is for the i-th reducer, and $key is your original key).
+Output can be written for multiple parts in the mapper, and as the key (where $i is for the i-th reducer, and $key is your original key).
 And you need to add a "Partitioner" to make sure these n records are distributed between reducers, based on $i.
-Then using "GroupingComparator" you need to group records by original $key.
+Then using "GroupingComparator" you need to group records by the original $key.

 Simply, I would say just define your map output key to be a composite key that combines the metric-type and the actual key (for that metric) that would group the keys as metric-type and the actual key and the reducer can invoke a different reduction method depending on the metric type.

 Let's say you need two kinds of reducers, 'R1' and 'R2'.
 Add ids for these as a prefix to your o/p keys in the mapper.
 So, in the mapper, a key 'K' now becomes 'R1:K' or 'R2:K'.

 Then, in the reducer, pass values to implementations of R1 or R2 based on the prefix.

 By default each reducer will generate a separate output file such as part-0000 and this output will be stored in HDFS.
 Now for merging all the reducers output to a single file, we write our own code explicitly, using hadoop -fs getmerge command for multiple outputs.

 You can refer to the following video tutorial if you want more information regarding Hadoop: